Lilybuds

 Lilybuds is a children's animated television series produced by Zodiak Kids Studio France.
 The series has been made for Discovery Kids in Latin America.
 The CGI animated series is produced by ZKS France for Discovery Kids Latin America, with the participation of public broadcaster France Télévisions.
 Both broadcasters launched the series in mid-2018.

 Premise

-Lilybuds live in a garden as the tiny magical gardeners.
+The show follows Lilybuds, a group of tiny freckled magical gardeners who live in a garden.
 They can grow lovely plants, flowers, any kind, and they are aware of animal creatures nearby.